ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 ![sshauthd.py]({{site.url}}/assets/images/fortune/sshauthdpy.png)

 Also, I checked "sshauth" directory from website.
-As I expected, I saw another application that we inspected and it is using **/generate** endpoint.
+As I expected, I saw another application that we inspected and it was using **/generate** endpoint.

 ![sshauthapp.py]({{site.url}}/assets/images/fortune/sshauthapp.png)

-But, the problem with this application is we can't use **/generate** endpoint from this port.
+But, the problem with this application is that we can't use **/generate** endpoint from this port.
 It redirects to **404 - Page Not Found** every time.
 I will keep this information in my mind.
 Also, when we try to connect that endpoint over SSL, we can see that SSL handshake fails.

 We are continuing to enumeration process.